-UCH attention has been paid in recent years to local search algorithms as one of the basic methods to solve k-SAT problems.
-A first summary was presented in [8] along with an empirical analysis of run-time distributions for various local search-based methods such as WalkSAT [22].
-Improvements on run-time estimations for k-SAT problems as well as for CNFs with unconstrained clause lengths are reported in [3], [4], [6], [14], [17], [18], which are partly based on randomised local search methods.
-Significant progress has been achieved in the analysis of phase transitions since this effect was reported in [11], [23].
-Sophisticated methods from statistical mechanics [12], [10], [13] provided quite accurate estimates for the crucial phase transition parameter, which eventually led to a rigorous proof of a tight bound of $2^{k} \log 2 - O(k)$ for the phase transition threshold as presented in [1] (for an overview on statistical mechanics applied to combinatorial optimization we refer the reader to [9]).
+Much attention has been paid in recent years to local search algorithms as one of the basic methods to solve k-SAT problems.
+A first summary was presented in (Hoos and Stützle 1999) along with an empirical analysis of runtime distributions for various local search-based methods such as WalkSAT (Selman, Kautz, and Cohen 1994).
+Improvements on run-time estimations for k-SAT problems as well as for CNFs with unconstrained clause lengths are reported in (Schöning 2002; Brueggemann and Kern 2004; Schuler 2005; Dantsin and Wolpert 2005; Paturi et al. 2005), which are partly based on randomised local search methods.
+Significant progress has been achieved in the analysis of phase transitions since this effect was discovered in (Mitchell, Selman, and Levesque 1992; Selman, Levesque, and Mitchell 1992).
+Sophisticated methods from statistical mechanics (Martin, Monasson, and Zecchina 2001; Mézard and Zecchina 2002; Montanari, Parisi, and Ricci-Tersenghi 2004) provided quite accurate estimates for the crucial phase transition parameter, which eventually led to a rigorous proof of a tight bound of $2^k \cdot \log 2 - O(k)$ for the phase transition threshold as presented in (Achlioptas and Peres 2004).

 In the present paper, we attempt to analyse the number of local maxima in a combinatorial landscape induced by a k-CNF and a simple neighbourhood function, with the objective function being the number of satisfied clauses for a given assignment of binary values.
-In recent years, combinatorial landscape analysis has become a major tool in the design of search-based algorithms, see [16].
-For example, instance-specific landscape parameters such as the maximum value of the minimum escape height from local minima can be utilized to obtain relatively tight bounds for the termination of local search when coupled with a confidence parameter, see [2].
-The application of this type of run-time bounds to protein folding simulation exhibits a close correspondence between the simulation time (in number of transitions) and estimates of real folding times (in nanoseconds) of protein sequences [24], [25], which is due to the common source of thermodynamics (simulated annealing, minimizing free energy in protein foldings).
+Combinatorial landscape analysis has become a major tool in the design of search-based algorithms, see (Reidys and Stadler 2002).

-Reeves and Eremeev [15] have demonstrated how to incorporate the number of local optima into run-time estimates of local search algorithms.
+Reeves and Eremeev (2004) have demonstrated how to incorporate the number of local optima into run-time estimates of local search algorithms.
 For landscapes that can be partitioned into attraction basins, they proved that with probability α all local optima have been covered by local search with random restart after a waiting time of $\nu \cdot \ln(\nu+\gamma) + z{\alpha} \cdot \sqrt{(\nu \cdot \pi)^2/6 + 1 - \nu \cdot \ln(\nu+\gamma)}$, where ν is the number of local optima, γ is the Euler-Mascheroni constant, and z{α} is an appropriate confidence coefficient.
-Thus, estimates for ν provide information, e.g., for the selection of the population size in parallelized versions of local search algorithms, such as genetic algorithms or evolutionary algorithms in general.
+Thus, estimates for ν provide information, e.g., for the selection of the population size in parallelized versions of local search algorithms.

-In a slightly different context (Max-SAT and local minima), Zhang [27] proposes a landscape-based method that performs especially well on overconstrained random Max-SAT instances.
-Moreover, Zhang's algorithm finds satisfiable solutions on large k-SAT instances more often than Walk-SAT.
+In a slightly different context (Max-SAT and local minima), Zhang (2005) proposes a landscape-based method that performs especially well on overconstrained random Max-SAT instances.
+Moreover, Zhang's algorithm finds satisfiable solutions on large k-SAT instances more often than WalkSAT.
 The paper highlights the importance of how to deal with individual instances rather than with collections of (randomly selected) problem instances.

-In our paper, we utilize the approach devised in [5] to estimate the number of local maxima for a given problem instance, where sample data are used to approximate a probability distribution associated with the landscape induced by the problem instance.
+In our paper, we utilise the approach devised in (Garnier and Kallel 2002) to estimate the number of local maxima for a given problem instance, where sample data are used to approximate a probability distribution associated with the landscape induced by the problem instance.
 The results are discussed against the information gathered by a complete analysis of the landscape for a limited number of k-SAT problem instances.
-Given the nature of the problem, we were able to analyse only small-scale instances and overall only a limited number of different, randomly generated k-SAT instances.
-Apart from the experimental analysis based on the Garnier/Kallelapproach, we derive a rough estimate of the average number of local maxima per k-CNF in terms of parameters of individual problem instances for the given, simple neighbourhood relation.
-The calculations indicate that for the ratio m/n = $\Theta(2^k/k)$, where m is the number of clauses and n the number of variables, the magnitude of the average number of local maxima per k-CNF changes significantly.
-We note that the calculations depend on the type of the neighbourhood, i.e. other neighbourhood relations may produce different values, which will be subject of future research.
+Given the nature of the problem, we were able to analyse only small scale instances and overall only a limited number of different, randomly generated k-SAT instances.
+Apart from the experimental analysis based on the Garnier/Kallel-approach, we derive a rough estimate of local maxima in terms of parameters of individual problem instances for the given, simple neighbourhood relation.